Ilfracombe, Queensland: History

 Sheep stations were established in the area from 1864.

 The townsites of Ilfracombe and Longreach were amongst resumed portions of Wellshot Station.
 In 1892, Wellshot was known as the biggest sheep station in the world, not because of the area it occupied but because of the number of sheep it ran; 460,000.
 40,000 two-year-old wethers were sold off from the property later the same year.

 The Central Western railway line reached Ilfracombe in 1891 and the Post Office opened on 7 December 1891.

 On 1 July 1892, the town was renamed from Wellshot was renamed Ilfracombe after the coastal town of Ilfracombe in North Devon, England.

 Ilfracombe Provisional School opened on 3 May 1893.
 On 28 June 1899 it became Ilfracombe State School.

 On 27 December 1902, part of the Aramac Division was excised to create a new local government area Ilfracombe Division, becoming Shire of Ilfracombe in 1903.
 Ilfracombe was the seat of the division/shire.
 On 15 March 2008, the Shire of Ilfracombe merged with the Shires of Isisford and Longreach to form the Longreach Region.

+On Sunday 10 September 1905, the Sacred Heart Catholic Church was opened at 2 Main Street by Reverend Edward Carroll of Longreach.
+It was built by Mr Hegarty of Rockhampton from timber and was 49x20 ft.
+It cost £207 and was open free of debt.
+It was replaced in 1962 by a new church building, known as the Sacred Heart War Memorial Catholic Church.

 In April 1910, Isisford became the first town in Australia to be serviced by a motorised mail delivery from Ilfracombe, a journey of 90 km.

 The town was much larger in the past.
 It once had three hotels instead of the single hotel and two general stores as at 2012.